sigp/lighthouse/book/src/builders.md

 lighthouse vc --builder-boost-factor <INTEGER>
 ```
 With the `--builder-boost-factor` flag, a percentage multiplier is applied to the builder's payload value when choosing between a
 builder payload header and payload from the paired execution node.
+For example, `--builder-boost-factor 50` will only use the builder payload if it is 2x more profitable than the local payload.

 In order to configure whether a validator queries for blinded blocks check out [this section.](#validator-client-configuration)